By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Description

-Edits the remark for a place specified in the INDEX
+Edits the remark for a place specified in the INDEX.

 Format: remark INDEX r/[REMARK]